stevavoliajvar/stop_cloudflare/PEOPLE.md

 "I'm tired of people going on about Cloudflare.
 It's not a normal tired either.
 It's a "please get the fuck out of my face if you're going to say one more word because I am just done."
 A friend of mine said I was a shit service provider because I would rather stop running everything than put my applications behind a MITM and compromise user privacy." by @[amolith](https://masto.nixnet.xyz/@amolith/103650166871589343)

 "Würde ich gerne, aber change.org lässt mich nicht auf die Webseite, weil ich mich momentan im Netz der "Leaseweb Deutschland GmbH" befinde (screenshot:  ASN  28753). change.org sollte dringend ihren Server konfigurieren oder besser noch den Hoster "Clownflare" wechseln." by @[Wolfram](https://norden.social/@Wolfram/103608344157032468)

+"when all you are is a cloudflare, everything looks like an "online attack"" by [haskal](https://cybre.space/@haskal/103943527511109829)

 "Today first I successfully did a search on opensubtitles.org with Firefox and noticed that this site uses CloudFlare.
 Then later on I tried to do a search on opensubtitles.org with the #Tor browser.
 I got the Google ReCaptcha, and after solving that for more than 10 to 15 times, where it seemed to give me access a few times, I was still not able to perform a search at all (meh) :_catsad: When will people realize that the "free of charge" for 1 website DDOS protection by #CloudFlare is not at all a cool and "free" option to choose for.
 It is more like selling your soul and poisoning the Internet.
 Also : A few months ago I had to use the CloudFlare web admin interface for a friend.
 I added a subdomain for an admin login page for the website of my friend.
 Then I continued working on the site and suddenly noticed in the logs that the brand new subdomain was visited by several different ones, including a tor node.
 At first I got confused by it, and I found it very unpleasant, but in the end my conclusion is that CloudFlare is just dodgy.
 I hope that affordable CDN and DDOS protection alternatives will grow and vanish CloudFlare in the end." by @[Ajz](https://mastodon.host/@Ajz)